This article may contain compensated links. See our full disclosure here

 Here are some recommended food tours throughout Italy:

-- guided food and wine stroll through the streets of Rome with food tour specialists Eating Europe [gift cards available]
+- guided food tour in the Trastevere neighborhood of Rome with food tour specialists Eating Europe [gift cards available]

 Italy posters, prints and picture books